 If you allow pets, include a section to gather details such as the type, breed, and size of the pet(s).

-Consent for Background and Credit Checks
+Consent for Credit and Background Checks

 Step 3: Verify Tenant Income and Employment

-For several important reasons, verifying tenant income and employment is crucial during the tenant screening process.
+For several important reasons, verifying prospective tenant income and employment is crucial during the screening process.
 Firstly, landlords and property managers can assess the applicant's financial stability.
 By confirming their income, it becomes possible to determine whether they have the means to pay rent and fulfill their financial obligations consistently.

-Remember that sometimes tenants may provide irrelevant or unhelpful references.
+Remember that sometimes applicants may provide irrelevant or unhelpful references.
 Therefore, it is crucial to verify the provided information and conduct thorough background checks to ensure accurate assessments of the applicant's income and employment.

 Fair Housing Laws and landlord-tenant laws require landlords to request the same information and follow the same screening processes for all applicants.